Co-Sponsored Events

 Precious Rubbish: Discussion & Book Signing

-The Graphic Narratives Lab, in collaboration with independent artist Rae Whitlock, is hosting an artist talk with Kayla E., creative director of Fantagraphics, in conversation with Dr. Francesa Lyn, co-director of the Graphic Narratives Lab, about Kayla E.’s graphic memoir, Precious Rubbish.
+The Recovery Working Group, in collaboration with independent artist Rae Whitlock, is hosting an artist talk with Kayla E., creative director of Fantagraphics, in conversation with Dr. Francesa Lyn, co-director of the Graphic Narratives Lab, about Kayla E.’s graphic memoir, Precious Rubbish.

 "Her" Film Screening: Technology Humanities Film Series

-The AI Futures Lab hosted a screening of the film Her (2013), a romantic science fiction film about a lonely writer who develops a relationship with an artificially intelligent operating system.
+The Graphic Narratives Lab hosted a screening of the film Her (2013), a romantic science fiction film about a lonely writer who develops a relationship with an artificially intelligent operating system.

 Magazine Writing and Public Religion: A Conversation with Peter Marty, Editor and Publisher of “The Christian Century”